Daniela Hantuchová: 2008: First major semifinal

 Hantuchová was then scheduled to play at the Qatar Open, the first Tier-I event of the year, and the Dubai Championships, a Tier-II event, but withdrew from both because of fatigue.
 Hantuchová played both of the two-week Tier I events in the United States.
 At Indian Wells, Hantuchová was the defending champion and fifth seed.
 She lost to fourth-seeded Maria Sharapova in the quarterfinals.
 In doubles, Hantuchová and Ai Sugiyama lost in the semifinals to Safina and Elena Vesnina, the eventual champions.
 At the Miami Open, Hantuchová failed to reach the fourth round for the ninth consecutive year.
 She lost to former doubles partner Sugiyama in the third round, despite leading 3–0 in the third set.
 In doubles, Hantuchová partnered with Lindsay Davenport to reach the quarterfinals, where they lost to Sugiyama and Katarina Srebotnik, who went on to win the event.

 The following week at the Tier-II event on clay in Amelia Island, Hantuchová was the third seed, but lost in the second round to Karolina Šprem.
 Hantuchová spent the month of May and most of June recovering from a stress fracture in her right foot, which resulted in her withdrawal from the Tier-I Italian Open in Rome, the Tier III İstanbul Cup, the French Open, and the Rosmalen Open in 's-Hertogenbosch.
 She recovered in time for Wimbledon, but lost in the second round to unseeded Alisa Kleybanova.

 Hantuchová played four hardcourt tournaments between Wimbledon and the US Open.
-She lost in the second round of the Bank of the West Classic in Stanford and in the second round of the following week's tournament, the East West Bank Classic in Los Angeles.
+She lost in the second round of the Silicon Valley Classic in San Jose and in the second round of the following week's tournament, the East West Bank Classic in Los Angeles.
 Hantuchová was seeded tenth at the Beijing Olympics.
 She defeated Sugiyama in the first round, before losing in the second round to Caroline Wozniacki.
 The following week at the Pilot Pen Tennis tournament in New Haven, Hantuchová lost in the quarterfinals to Alizé Cornet.
 Hantuchová was seeded eleventh at the US Open, where she was upset in the first round by qualifier Anna-Lena Grönefeld.